 But, not all hybrid events are created equal!

 Hybrid events come in all shapes and sizes, delivering unique and memorable experiences to their attendees.
-We found 9 of the coolest hybrid events that really showcase how versatile the format can be.
+We found 9 of the coolest hybrid events example that really showcase how versatile the format can be.
 All it takes is a little bit of creativity.

 What’s a wine company to do in a middle of a pandemic?
 The Austrian Wine Marketing Board seems to have taken the question as a personal challenge.
 Instead of shutting shop, the company decided to hold a hybrid Austrian wine tasting event in Moscow instead!